Tumbuka grammar

-Tumbuka grammar describes the main grammatical features of the Tumbuka language (also known as ChiTumbuka), a Bantu language spoken primarily in Malawi, Zambia and Tanzania.
+Tumbuka grammar describes the main grammatical features of the Tumbuka language (ChiTumbuka), a Bantu language spoken primarily in Malawi, Zambia and Tanzania.
 The Tumbuka grammar is typical for Bantu languages, bearing all the hallmarks of this language family.
 These include agglutinativity, extensive inflection for person (both subject and object), a rich array of noun classes, tense and aspect, as well as a subject–verb–object word order.

 Noun classification and concord

 Tumbuka, like other Bantu languages, has a system of noun classes that govern agreement (concord) on adjectives, verbs, pronouns, and other modifiers.
 Nouns take prefixes such as m-, ma-, ci-, and vi-, and modifiers agree with the noun’s class.
 Pluralisation usually involves changing the noun prefix: for instance, class 1 singular m- pluralises to ŵa-, and class 7 ci- to class 8 vi-.

 Pronouns and subject marking

 Personal pronouns can be expressed but are often omitted, since the verb carries a subject-prefix agreeing with the subject noun or pronoun.